joostflick/cga-groovecollector/README.md

-# Bandcamp Greasy
+# CGA Groovecollector
+This project utilises [Bandcamp Greasy](https://github.com/RyanBluth/Bandcamp-Greasy) and adds functionality for certain usecases.
-A set of [Grease Monkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[Tamper Monkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) scripts which allow you to download your entire bandcamp collection.
+A set of [Tamper Monkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) scripts which allow you to download your entire bandcamp collection.

+This chrome extension is needed for the scripts to work, so make sure you are using the google chrome browser.

 ## Usage